Frequently Asked Questions at the Equine Center

 Can I bring my horse with me to Asbury University?

 Yes, students can board their horse at the Asbury University Equine facilities.
 There are two types of board available: stall board or turn-out pasture board.
 Contact Harold Rainwater for prices and availibity.

 Do I have to own a horse to be in the equine program?

 No, the University provides horses and all equipment needed for riding and classes.
-Students do have the option to lease a horse from the University, contract applies.

 If I do not have a car, how do I get to the farm?

 The equine facility is located two miles from the main campus.
 A van is provided for transportation for all classes.
 Outside of class, you can usually find another student with a car heading out to the farm.

 Is there an extra fee to take equine classes?